khawarizmus/hijri-week-calendar-proposal/README.md

 # Hijri Week Calendar Standard

 > [!IMPORTANT]
-> This is proposal is still at a draft stage and will undergo some changes.
+> This proposal is still at a draft stage and will undergo some changes.

 This is the home repo for the Hijri Week Calendar Standard.
 The standard is a proposal for an ISO 8601 counterpart for Hijri week dates.
 The standard is intended to be used in conjunction with already existing Islamic calendar standards, such as the Umm al-Qura calendar, and is designed to be as compatible as possible with the ISO 8601 calendar.